kmaida/rota-slackbot/README.md

 ### Storage of Rotation Data

-Rota stores its rotation data in a simple JSON file on its server.
+Rota stores its rotation data in a simple JSON file on the server where the app is deployed.
 You'll need a new deployment of the app for every Slack workspace you want to use Rota in.

 ---